aehrc/vector-integration-simulation-pipeline/README.md

 ## Quickstart

 The repo includes a host and viral reference for testing your installation.
-To run this test, you will need either `conda`, `docker` or `singularity`.
+To run this test, you will need to have one of [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), [`docker`](https://docs.docker.com/get-docker/) or [`singularity`](https://sylabs.io/guides/3.5/user-guide/quick_start.html) installed.

 ### Conda